rust-basel/fullstack-rust-workshop/src/adding-items.md

 };
 ```

-As we stored the item as well as the author value inside hooks (our components state(s)), we can just read those values and copy them as strings.
+As we stored the item as well as the author value inside hooks (our components state), we can just read those values and copy them as strings.
 For now we just ignore the result of our http call for simplicity.

 If you now run everything you are able to create new items.
 The downside: You do not recognize that you already post items, as the list
 is not getting updated.
 But if you open your browser's developer settings (usually `f12`), you will see in your network settings, that you post items.

-But let us fix the not updating list in the next step.
+But let us fix the list in the next step.

 ## Use resource - dependencies